symbiotejs/docsite/md/Attribute_binding.md

 ## Attribute binding

-To process any attribute changes, you can use accessors:
+To process any attribute changes, you can use setters:
 ```javascript
 class MyComponent extends BaseComponent {
   set 'my-attribute'(val) {